aretext/aretext/docs/configuration.md

 Editing Config
 --------------

 Aretext stores its configuration in a single YAML file.
-You can edit the config file using the `-editconfig` flag:
+You can edit the config file using the `editconfig` flag:

 ```
 aretext -editconfig